keithalewis/math/probability.md

 In order to understand statistics one must first understand _probability theory_.

-A _sample space_ is a set of _outcomes_ that can occur.
+A _sample space_ is a set of _outcomes_.
 Subsets of a sample space are _events_.
-A _probability measure_ assigns  a number between 0 and 1 to events that represents a degree of belief that an outcome of a random trial will belong to the event.
+A _probability measure_ assigns  a number between 0 and 1 to events that represents a degree of belief that an outcome of a random sample will belong to the event.
 Partial information is modeled by a _partition_ of the sample space.

 ## Sample Space